devpro/puppet-beginner-training/readme.md

 ### Define your computer as a node

-Look at site.pp file and update it so your computer is a know node.
+Look at `site.pp` file and update it so your computer is a known node (look at the _TODO_).
+The node name should be the fully qualified name of your computer, you can use the command `facter fqdn` to verify the value, it's best practice to put it all in lower case.

 When successfull, a file call temp.txt will be created at the root folder of your D driver.
+Take some time to understand when it happened, look on internet by searching `puppet file` and `puppet file_line`.

-You are free to update the existing code to practice!
+You are now free to update the existing code to practice!

+Solutions for the exercises below are documented in this repository but only look at them only to verify or if you tried for a certain period of time (_no pain no gain!_).

+### Exercise 1: Hello world

+Update the code so that a specific hello world is displayed.

+Example:

+> Notice: Compiled catalog for xxxx.domain.com in environment production in 0.17 seconds
+> Notice: Welcome on XXX awesome computer
+> Notice: /Stage[main]/Main/Node[xxxx.domain.com]/Notify[hey]/message: defined 'message' as 'Welcome on XXX awesome computer'
+> Notice: Applied catalog in 0.0X seconds

+### Exercise 2: Ensure file content

+If you didn't touch this part, you should have a temp.txt file created in D:\ (or in another place if you updated the code).
+Add a test line in the text file, delete the existing line and run puppet apply again, what do you see?
+And if you run it a second time?

+Knowing that what we want is to fully control the file content, what changes must we do to achieve this?